-Netflix’s licensing agreement with movie studios and television networks require them to block access to anyone who attempts to access the licensed content from outside of the licensed areas.
+Netflix’s licensing agreement with movie studios and television networks requires it to prevent access to its licensed content from outside of the licensed areas.
 That means your favorite film or TV series might not be available where you’re currently residing.

 It would be great if movie studios and other content owners would come into the 21st century with the rest of us, making their content available wherever people are willing to pay to see it.
 However, they insist on holding onto their old ways.

 Netflix has become quite adept at detecting and blocking VPN connections to their servers.
 This has led many VPN providers to give up on providing Netflix access to their users.

 While many VPN providers still claim Netflix compatibility, they aren’t reliable and don’t respond quickly when their servers are blocked by the streaming service.

 The battle between VPNs and Netflix is somewhat like an elaborate game of Battleship.
 Netflix finds a VPN connection coming into their servers, sinks it, and the VPN provider then sends another set of IP addresses out into the battle, hoping this battleship won’t be sunk.